TerrieGit/MyGTAP-SingleHH/README.md

 excel file containing the data needed.
 The excel data can then be copied and pasted into extradata0.har and saved to update the year and version.
 - this is based on the GTAP 6 Model.

+To run:
+- you will need to supply a GTAP database that is consistent with the GTAP 6 Model.
+This can be obtained from GTAPAgg.
+- you will also need to ensure you havbe a correct version of extradat0.har.
+This can be created using data obtained from The MyGTAP-Extra (https://github.com/TerrieGit/MyGTAP-Extradat) python program.